This article was sponsored by Wonder Lister.

 Wonder Lister is an eBay selling tool with a huge number of useful features, including a very fast and flexible bulk editing system.
 It allows you to search all of your active eBay listings, find the ones that need changing, and edit them all at once, from a desktop app.

 An eBay management tool is a must-have for large sellers.
-For just $5 per month, Wonder Lister allows up to 1000 active listings.
-At that price, it supports 2 eBay accounts and 1 eBay site, but the higher-level plans support unlimited eBay accounts and listing to all of eBay’s global marketplaces.
+For just $5 per month, Wonder Lister allows up to 500 active listings.
+At that price, it supports one eBay account and one eBay site, but the higher-level plans support unlimited eBay accounts and listing to all of eBay’s global marketplaces.

 Where did Wonder Lister come from?